Tanvirpi/Professional_Readme_Generator/READMe.md

 ### description
-generate a readme file by using a command-line application
+Generate a Readme file by using a command-line application

 ### license
 This application is covered under MIT license